 Students in our graduate program receive strong foundational training in all major subfields of linguistic theory, and work closely with a faculty advisor to develop an individualized program of advanced research tailored to the student’s goals and experience.
 Students have access to Language Sciences faculty from across campus and extensive research opportunities at our world-renowned institution.

 The degree can generally be completed in 5-6 years, and is comprised of 3-4 years of coursework (including two original research papers defended before a preliminary exam committee), plus 2 additional years for dissertation preparation and defense.

-Admitted graduate students typically fund their education with a combination of teaching assistantships, research assistantships, grants, and scholarships.
-Teaching assistantships are available for Linguistics 101/301, as well as for courses in other departments such as English, Psychology, and foreign language departments, depending on the specific student’s prior training and skills.
-We are committed to securing funding for all graduate students in good standing in our program, and do not admit students for whom we cannot secure support.
+Funding: All admitted students are offered a 5-year full funding package.
+This includes tuition remission and a yearly stipend, as well as access to benefits including health insurance.
+The funding package usually includes a combination of fellowship, teaching assistantships, and/or research assistantships.
+Teaching assistantships are available for Linguistics 101, as well as for courses in other departments such as English, Psychology, and foreign language departments, depending on the specific student’s prior training and skills.

 A doctoral degree in Linguistics can prepare students for language science research and teaching positions in higher education, as well as for work in private and public sector fields.
 You can peruse a sampling of career paths for our doctoral alumni on the Graduate Alumni page.